 Asses Your Product Costs

-Unfortunately, there is no magic product pricing calculator that will provide you with the best prices for your artwork and handmade crafts.
+Unfortunately, no magic product pricing calculator will provide you with the best prices for your artwork and handmade crafts.

-Many variables will affect your pricing strategy and in this post, I am going to cover the different fields that will affect your prices so you can make a better decision.
+Many variables will affect your pricing strategy, and in this post, I will cover the different fields that will affect your prices so you can make a better decision.

-Having accurate records of your product costs will help you to price your products for a profit, not a loss.
+Accurate records of your product costs will help you price your products for profit, not loss.

 There is no way you will be able to know how much profit you are making if you do not see the cost of doing business.